2022 United States Grand Prix: Race report

+Before the race, drivers, staff and spectators held a moment of silence in memory of Red Bull owner Dietrich Mateschitz, who died on Saturday, and the music of his favorite band, The Rolling Stones, was played at the event.

 The race started on time, with all the cars on medium tyres, except for both Alpines and both Haas.
 Esteban Ocon started from the pitlane.

 At the first corner of the race, Carlos Sainz got hit by George Russell who locked up and crashed into the Spaniard.
 Sainz initially falling to 19th, pitted at the end of that first lap to retire.
 Russell, still in 4th, got a 5 second penalty.
 At the front, Verstappen had a good start and took the lead, with Hamilton and Stroll completing the top three.
 At the back, Sebastian Vettel and Yuki Tsunoda made 5 positions.
 In the following laps, Perez made his way through the field with a damaged front wing, reaching 4th in lap 6.
-Leclerc tried to follow but coudn't clear the Aston Martins until lap 14.
+Leclerc tried to follow but could not clear the Aston Martins until lap 14.

 First set of pitstops began with Alex Albon and Zhou Guanyu on lap 10.
 They were followed by Bottas the next lap, in an attempt to undercut both Norris and Gasly, after fighting for multiple laps.
-However a slow pitstop for Bottas kept him behind Gasly and Norrischose to extend.
+However a slow pitstop for Bottas kept him behind Gasly and Norris chose to extend.
 The first car to stop in the top three was Hamilton, lap 13, followed by Verstappen and Russell the next lap.
 Verstappen was able to exit in front of eveyone but his team mate, who inherited the lead, while Hamilton ended up behind both Aston Martins and Leclerc.
 After serving his penalty, Russell rejoined in 9th.
 Perez pitted the following lap, but only changed tyres, as the team decided that the damaged wing was in a good enough condition to continue.